AI-ROS/agv-visual-localization/README.md

 # Overview

 One of the branches of the Produtech II SIF 24541 project is the T.6.3.3 - Development of a flexible and low-cost localization and navigation system for PPS6.
 So, we aim to develop the core features of a visual-based navigation system.
-The system is composed of a small robot that emulates an industrial AGV and a set of programs.
+The system is composed of a small robot controlled through a remote controller) that emulates an industrial AGV and a set of programs.
 This robotic system would be able to detect landmarks (encoded Data Matrix), which are spread in the environment trying to create a constellation in such a way that several of them are always visible to a set of cameras onboard the robot or AGV.
 These markers are encoded with their location relative to a known reference.
 Then, the robot localization can be computed by applying triangulation and trilateration techniques.

 # Setup